Afra17/BootCamp_SDAIA/cv-profiler/src/README.md

 python main.py path/to/your/file.csv

 ## You can specify where to save the reports using --output_dir:
-python main.py path/to/your/file.csv --output_dir my_reports
+python main.py path/to/your/file.csv --output-dir my_reports